 Take a moment to make sure that all personal details and spellings are accurate.
 If they aren’t, submit a correction request to marriage@utahcounty.gov.

-Important: Your marriage certificate will arrive attached to the Apostille.
+Important: Your marriage certificate will arrive attached to the apostille.
 Do not separate them, as this will void the Apostille.

 It is now time to register your marriage in Israel, and possibly in additional countries (such as the home country of the non-Israeli partner).